faabiopontes/daily-dose-of-development/rocket-react/README.md

 - Using a basic HTML page as example, our Header, Body, and Footer would all be components
 - The render() method is mandatory to all Components.
 It returns a JSX content
 - On JSX we use className instead of class, because class is a JS reserved word

+## 4. Creating Header
+- const Header = () => (): When we do like this we are using the concept 'stateless components'.
+- We use 'stateless components' when we only have a render function inside our component
+- Every HTML, CSS, JS related to our component goes inside each component folder
+- He apply some styles in a styles.css file inside our src folder to kind of "reset" each browser CSS